Bodie Mine: History

 The Bodie Mine played an historically important part of the Okanogan gold rush.
-Founded by Henry Dewitts after the Northern Colville Reservation was opened for mining in 1896.
+Founded by Henry Dewitz after the Northern Colville Reservation was opened for mining in 1896.
 The Bodie Mine was started in 1897 to mine a block of five patented claims (Bodie, Bodie #2, West Cliff, Crystal Bluff, and Little George).
-Dewitts sold the claim to his brother Ben who in 1902 sold to the Wrigley family.
+Dewitz sold the claim to his brother Ben who in 1902 sold to the Wrigley family.
 The Wrigleys, famous for their gum and Chicago baseball team, built the steam-powered mill and established what became The Bodie Mining Company.
 A stock certificate signed in 1903 by then president L.S.
 Kurtz indicates the mine's net worth to be US $1,500,000.

 Mined continuously until 1916, the claim produced a reported $130,000 of gold at the then-price of $20.67 an ounce.
 During that period, ownership passed through a series of companies including Bodie Mining and Transportation Co (1907–09), Duluth-Toroda Mining Co (1910–12) and the Toroda Development Co (1915–16).
 After being shut down until 1934, the Northern Gold Company took over operations and rebuilt the mill in 1935.
 Employing as many as 40 miners working three shifts a day, an estimated 50,000 short tons of ore were mined, producing another $280,000 (13,500 ozt) in gold.
 All mining ceased in 1941 during World War II, as extraction of essential wartime metals took priority by Government Order L-208 of the War Production Board.

 In 1970 the Geomineral Corporation acquired the five patented claims, including The Bodie Mine and remains the owner.
 Several lease-option agreements occurred in the late 1970s, and early 1980s during the related spike in gold prices, but no mining or development has transpired on the property since that time.